TheM1ddleM1n/github-battleships/README.md

 ## How to Play github-battleships?

-1. **Open a new issue** with your move in the title: `Move: B4`
+1. **Open a new issue** with your move in the title: `Move: B4` or `/move B4`

 *(Only one move per issue, please!
-2nd thing THIS IS IMPORTANT - please DO NOT SPAM B4 B5 B6 B7... etc)*
+DO NOT SPAM consecutive cells like B4, B5, B6...)*

 2. The bot will:
 - Check if your move is valid
 - Update the game board
 - Reply to your issue with the result: `Hit!`, `Miss!`, or `Already Played`
-- Dual move format support (/move B4 and Move: B4)
+- Award achievements for milestones
+- Track your stats

 ---